Written By Upasana Das

 Domestic and international shipping is a tricky business and requires extensive documentation along with team coordination to execute it.
 Some of these documents include bills, customs clearance, port documentation, and so on.
 A freight forwarder’s job is to get these documents arranged for their clients so that they can experience hassle-free logistics services.
 Further, forwarders also provide customers with a cargo insurance policy which enables them to get reimbursements in case the goods are stolen or damaged during transit.

-Related Article: How To Offer Free Deliveries in 2023 For Your Online Store in 10 Ways?
+Related Article: How To Offer Free Deliveries For Your Online Store in 10 Ways?

 Freight forwarding in logistics allows customers to experience a transparent transit process.
 For the very same reason, freight forwarders establish a Transportation Management System so that customers are aware and can track the movement of the cargo during each stage of the transit.